 Adopted in Seattle but raised in Minnesota, Erika’s early membership in the Minnesota 99s (International Women Pilots Association) jump-started her career.
 She decided to turn discrimination around and use it to her advantage by filtering it through her humor and perspective.
 This attitude and obsessive focus landed her in the captain’s seat of a commercial airliner by the age of thirty.
 She also holds a type rating in Boeing 727 and CE-500 series aircraft and has extensive pilot training from Flight Safety, SimuFlite, NATCO, CAE, Pan Am and has flown 28 different types of aircraft.
 Her favorite airplane is the B727 with the Falcon 20, Citation III and GIIB close behind.

 To back experience with education, Erika attended the University of Minnesota’s Journalism program as an undergraduate before being lured into the world of aviation.
 To round out her education, she attended Embry- Riddle Aeronautical University and has a B.A. degree in International Business, Economics and Culture with National Honor Society recognition from the University of Denver.
-She also owns The Manuscripter Editing Services and uses her years of experience in the publishing world to help others refine their thoughts on paper.
+She also owns Leading Edge Aviation and The Manuscripter Editing Services.

 Living at 8,700 feet in the Rocky Mountains of Colorado, Erika can almost touch the airplanes she used to fly.
 The thin air and cloud touching provides inspiration at the computer keyboard.
 If she’s not out running her own business, belly dancing, kickboxing, organizing a Town Hall or board of director’s meeting, she is writing at her house on the hill with her family, friends, three dogs, rabbits, horses, guinea pigs and any other strays she finds along the way.
 She always has a spare room for guests so just bring some good stories and a smile.INTERVIEW WITH HER INVITATION: PARENTING IS HARDER THAN LANDING A BOEING 727